1957 Milwaukee Braves season

-The 1957 Milwaukee Braves season was the 5th season in Milwaukee and the 87th season of the franchise.
+The 1957 Milwaukee Braves season was the fifth season in Milwaukee and the 87th season of the franchise.
 It was the year that the team won its first and only World Series championship while based in Milwaukee.
 The Braves won 95 games and lost 59 to win the National League pennant by eight games over the second-place St. Louis Cardinals.
+This season was the best season for the Milwaukee Braves (1953-1965) in terms of wins (95) and winning percentage (.617).